joseph-long/essayer/_drafts/defaults.md

 Bruce is probably out there somewhere today, spinning with confusion and anger.

-Here's where the trap of the default lies: in failing to specify an instruction for the machine—a tool we are supposed to be using for our ends—we do not simply fall prey to the control of the machine.
-In fact, such a statement is an absurdity; the machine didn't build itself, people in search of profits built the machine.
-What we in fact falling prey to, without realising, are the machinations of the wizards behind the curtains: the tech executives, product managers, and engineers dictating the default states of the apps and feeds that have come to occupy every waking moment of our lives.

 <div class="section-break">&</div>

 I already hear you protesting: Su, what do you have against feeds?
 Feeds are